Limitations of SVD-Based Diagnostics for Non-Hermitian Many-Body Localization with Time-Reversal Symmetry: Random-disorder Model

 We next turn to the TRS-preserving non-Hermitian hard-core-boson chain with random on-site disorder.
-The Hamiltonian is the same as in Eq.~(\ref{eq1}), with the on-site potential term now taken to be a random disorder potential.
+The Hamiltonian is the same as in Eq.~(\ref{eq:main_hamiltonian}), with the on-site potential term now taken to be a random disorder potential.
 Specifically, $W_j$ is drawn independently from a uniform distribution, $W_j \in [-\chi,\chi]$, where $\chi$ controls the disorder strength.
-All other parameters and numerical protocols are chosen identically to those used in the quasiperiodic model, enabling a direct ED–SVD comparison in the TRS-preserving random disordered setting.
+All other parameters and numerical protocols are chosen identically to those used in the quasiperiodic model, enabling a direct ED--SVD comparison in the TRS-preserving random-disorder setting.

 We first characterize spectral correlations using spacing-ratio statistics.
 From ED, we compute the complex spacing-ratio $\langle r^{\text{E}} \rangle$ from the complex many-body eigenvalues.
-As shown in Fig.~\ref{FIG5}(a), $\langle r^{\mathrm{E}}\rangle$ evolves from a Ginibre-like value at weak disorder toward the Poisson limit as $\chi$ increases, signaling an ergodic-to-MBL transition.
+As shown in Fig.~\ref{FIG5}(a), $\langle r^{\mathrm{E}}\rangle$ evolves from a Ginibre-like value at weak disorder toward the Poisson limit as $\chi$ increases, consistent with a finite-size crossover from an ergodic-like regime to an MBL-like regime.
 In the SVD framework, the singular-value spacing ratio $\langle r^{\mathrm{S}}\rangle$ in Fig.~\ref{FIG5}(b) exhibits a corresponding drift from a GOE-like value toward Poisson statistics.

 To locate the transition, we next analyze state-based diagnostics.
 Figures~\ref{FIG6}(a) and \ref{FIG6}(b) show the disorder- and bulk-spectrum-averaged half-chain entanglement entropies $\langle S^{\mathrm{E}}\rangle$ and $\langle S^{\mathrm{S}}\rangle$ for three system sizes.
 With increasing $\chi$, both entropies decrease, reflecting a crossover from volume-law scaling to an area-law-like behavior.
-The finite-size scaling collapse, however, yields markedly different critical disorders.
+The finite-size scaling collapse, however, yields markedly different finite-size transition estimates.
 In Fig.~\ref{FIG6}(a), an ED-based transition estimate is $\chi_{c}^{\mathrm{E}}\approx 7.7$, whereas Fig.~\ref{FIG6}(b) places the SVD-based transition at a significantly larger value, $\chi_{c}^{\mathrm{S}}\approx 9.5$.